ChrisVN123/02476_mlops_exam/reports/README.md

 --- One of the biggest challenges, which we saw already in the exercises, was the amount of time it takes in general to train the model, build docker images, etc. We therefore chose a smaller dataset and model to focus more intensely on the setup around the model, such as cloud, logging, workflow, tests, etc.
 Furthermore, we used a collaboration setup where we initially made 3 branches.
 The idea was to use one branch each between the group members.
 This did create quite a few challenges as it was hard to make sure all branches was up to date before merging them.
 To solve this we changed method by making a new branch every time we were to make a new feature, then made a pull request for testing before we merged.
 Additionally we created rules that the code to comply with before commiting to make sure PEP8 standards were met, securing that we remember to pull before pushing and that one could not push directly to main branch but had to branch and make a pull request first for testing.

-We also hit a few challenges with Google Cloud Platform (GCP) but most of them was related to setup and was solved during the exercises.
-Meaning that most of the tasks regarding the cloud on the project ran a bit smoother.
-It was only the authentication part that took most time during the cloud setup for the project. ---
+We also hit a few challenges with Google Cloud Platform (GCP).
+The biggest challenge in building docker images with GCP was syntax in the configuration file for google to understand the correct steps for retrieving and loading data and building docker images.
+Furthermore, succesfully deploying the API through our api.dockerfile was harder than expected, but this was mainly due to problems with the dockerfile and not GCP.
+Overall, we are quite happy with how we manage to use GCP in our project.---
 ### Question 31

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**